magnusjyrkkanen/battleship/README.md

 ## How is it used?

-Run on command line with ``python battleship.py`` from the project's main directory.
+Run the game on command line with ``python battleship.py`` from the project's main directory.

 Requires Python 3.

+Requirements for running the tests are found in the requirements-dev -file.
+To install all requirements including development requirements use command ``pip install -r requirements-dev.txt``.

 ## What next?